Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Fleming-Viot Process within VQAs

 In the context of the present article, the Fleming-Viot process is used as a driving idea of a parallelized optimization process.
-Each particle represents a different instance of a stochastic optimizer of choice (e.g., SPSA or Simulated Annealing) of a parameter vector of interest, $\vartheta$, whose values evolve following the rules of the selected optimizer.
+Each particle represents a different instance of a stochastic optimizer of choice (e.g., SPSA or simulated annealing) of a parameter vector of interest, $\vartheta$, whose values evolve following the rules of the selected optimizer.
 Each particle initially evolves independently of each other until it is considered killed, i.e. when the corresponding $\vartheta$ reaches a subset of the parameter space considered not to be interesting for further exploration by the optimization process.
-At this point, two things can happen to the killed particle, which correspond to two different regeneration strategies, called exploitation and exploration: \begin{itemize} \item Under the exploitation strategy, the particle is regenerated to the position of another particle chosen uniformly at random among the particles not currently killed --which are expected to be in a more interesting location than the killed particle. \item Under the exploration strategy, the particle is regenerated to a randomly chosen point in the parameter space. \end{itemize} Figs. \ref{fig:rein} and \ref{fig:react} illustrate this.
+At this point, two things can happen to the killed particle, which correspond to two different regeneration schemes: either the particle is reactivated, which corresponds to an exploitation strategy as it exploits the information about other particles, or the particle is reinitialized, which corresponds to an exploration strategy as it favours the exploration of the parameter space.
+More specifically, \begin{itemize} \item under the exploitation strategy, the particle is regenerated to the position of another particle chosen uniformly at random among the particles not currently killed --which are expected to be in a more interesting location than the killed particle. \item under the exploration strategy, the particle is regenerated to a randomly chosen point in the parameter space. \end{itemize} Fig.~\ref{fig:fv_particle_regeneration} illustrates this.
 For every killed particle, the choice of one of these options is made with a fixed probability defined by the so-called ``exploration rate'' parameter.
 Notice that in the first case, and thanks to the stochastic nature of the optimizer, the two particles initially at the same position evolve independently of each other after the regeneration.

-Overall, in the VQA context, the FV-based parallel optimizer is used for the classical optimization part with a ``killing" rule on the average magnitude of the gradient in a recent window of optimization steps.
+Overall, in the VQA context, the FV parallel optimizer is used for the classical optimization part with a ``killing'' rule on the average magnitude of the gradient computed on a recent window of optimization steps.

-The details of the FV-based parallel optimization algorithm are defined in Alg.~\ref{alg:FV}.
+The details of the FV parallel optimization algorithm are defined in Alg.~\ref{alg:FV} of App.~\ref{app:algorithm}.